Skip to main content

 Here’s the catch: Although a female dog may still be experiencing symptoms of being in heat, her only fertile period is during the estrus phase.
 These nine days (on average) will be when she wants to mate as well.
 So, while your dog may not be fertile when bleeding begins, she will no longer be able to conceive by the time the discharge ends.

-Dog with a blanket wrapped around her
+Dog with a blanket wrapped around them

 How do you know when dog heat is over?
+Look for these signs

 The very same changes that mark the beginning of canine heat are also signs of the end of the cycle.
 You will know your dog is no longer in heat when her vulva returns to its normal size and there is no more blood-tinged discharge.

-A sleeping Jack Russell Terrier snuggles into the arms of a woman with a blanket on her lap
+A sleeping Jack Russell terrier snuggles into the arms of a woman with a blanket on her lap

 How do you care for a dog in heat?
 Our best tips to keep her comfortable